Sunday, August 25, 2019

 *

 Fans get screwed over, too.
 Owners tell cities, "Give me a new stadium, with all the modern amenities, paid for with taxpayer dollars, or I will move the team to a city that will give me one."
 This sometimes happens only 20 or 30 years after the team -- sometimes, under the same owner -- got one with what was then considered "all the modern amenities," paid for with taxpayer dollars, and sometimes not fully paid off.
-And if a city calls the owner's bluff, they soon find out that the owner wasn't bluffing:
+And if a city calls the owner's bluff, and says, "Screw you, we ain't payin'," they soon find out that the owner wasn't bluffing:

 * Al Davis, owner of the Oakland Raiders, didn't like his lease at the Oakland Coliseum.
 He wanted a new stadium.
 He didn't get it.
 So in 1982, he moved his team to the Los Angeles Memorial Coliseum -- a considerably older stadium.
+The advantage was that it was a much bigger stadium, but even a good Raider team couldn't sell 93,000 tickets.
 He got tired of the lack of luxury suites, so he made a deal with Oakland to build a new section of their Coliseum, with luxury suites, and moved back in 1995.
 But after his death, his son, Mark Davis, got sick of the Oakland Coliseum's age and inadequacy, and is now in the process of moving the Raiders to Las Vegas.
 Not too many teams managed to screw 2 different cities over, but the Raiders are now unique in having screwed the same city over twice.

 * The Minnesota Vikings played 21 years at Metropolitan Stadium, 1961 to 1981, before moving into the Metrodome.
-By 2010, not yet reaching its 30th Anniversary, baseball's Twins had already left it, and the stadium had proved inadequate.
-After threatening to move to Los Angels and San Antonio, Vikings owner Zygi Wilf cut a deal with the State of Minnesota.
-After groundsharing with the University of Minnesota for 2 seasons, they moved into U.S. Bank Stadium, on the site of the Metrodome, in 2016.
+By 2010, not yet reaching its 30th Anniversary, baseball's Twins and the football program at the University of Minnesota had already left it, and the stadium had proved inadequate.
+After threatening to move to Los Angeles and San Antonio, Vikings owner Zygi Wilf cut a deal with the State of Minnesota.
+After groundsharing at UM's open-air, too-small 51,000-seat stadium for 2 seasons, they moved into the domed, 66,000-seat U.S. Bank Stadium, on the site of the Metrodome, in 2016.

 * And yet, that new stadium, the Hoosier Dome, only lasted 25 seasons, before Lucas Oil Stadium opened.
 The City of Indianapolis knew that, being his father's son, team owner Jim Irsay was probably not bluffing, and so they caved in.